 As application development hiring grows, so does the need for experienced quality analysts.
 With software developers in high demand, there's a need for QA resources to ensure the quality of the software that's going into production.

-In the United States, the salary midpoint for a starting quality analyst is expected to be $73,000.
+According to the Robert Half Technology 2020 Salary Guide, the salary midpoint for a quality analyst is $76,500.